-Louisa Gonyou, 101 Center Street, Oregon City spoke to the TAC about the speeding concerns in her neighborhood.
+Louisa Gonyou.
+101 Center Street, Oregon City spoke to the TAC about the speeding concerns in her neighborhood.
 She noted that there is a lot of traffic in the morning as people leave for work, and as they return from work in the evening.
 A neighbor of hers had suggested one-way streets and she wondered if the City/TAC has thought of this.
 She mentioned that people speed as they go up to the hill.
-She invites people to sit on her porch and observe the speeding even though the data does now show concerns with speeding on Center Street.
-She mentioned other traffic calming devices such as painting lines on the street, pedestrian crossings, and chevron lines to help decrease speeding.
+She invites people to sit on her porch and observe the speeding even though the data does not show concerns with speeding on Center Street.
+She mentioned other traffic calming devices such as painting lines on the

+April 22, 2015 Transportation Advisory Committee Page 1 of 9 street, pedestrian crossings, and chevron lines to help decrease speeding.